alexkemp9/Python3docs/README.md

 > [Bugzilla 164297](https://bugs.documentfoundation.org/show_bug.cgi?id=164297)
 >
->> ***Dec 29 Update:*** This is essentially the second report of Bug#2 above.
-However, the 1st +2nd reports for Bug#02 are independent of each other (to my best belief) so this one has been reported separate to Bug#02 as Bug#03.
+>> ***Dec 29 Update:*** This is essentially the 4th example of Bug#02+ above.
+However, these 2 reports for Bug#02 are independent of each other (to my best belief) so this one has been reported separately as Bug#03.
 In addition, on 29 December I managed to complete a fuller & better ODT + PDF report.
 The ODT itself was edited + saved under 24.8.3.2. `menu:Help | About LibreOffice` shows [Build](https://gerrit.libreoffice.org/gitweb?p=core.git;a=log;h=48a6bac9e7e268aeb4c3483fcf825c94556d9f92).
 >>
 >> The Image+Caption Frame “Interferes” with adjoining borders.
 The bug occurs with anything that is framed and is positioned next to something with a border.
-The interference ranges from changing bottom- or top-spacing, and can be minor or range to splitting off embedded borders from the text to which they are supposed to be attached to.
-This makes best sense when viewed, and I've spent a couple of days creating an ODT to allow that ([bug3+.odt](./bug03%2B.odt)).
+The interference ranges from changing bottom- or top-spacing, and can be minor or become splitting off embedded borders from the text to which they are supposed to be attached.
+This makes best sense when viewed in place, and I've spent a couple of days creating an ODT to allow that ([bug3+.odt](./bug03%2B.odt)).
 >
-> This can be viewed within [bug03.odt](./bug03.odt) + [bug03.pdf](./bug03.pdf).; extended updates within [bug3+.odt](./bug03%2B.odt) + [bug3+.pdf](./bug03%2B.pdf)
+> This can be viewed within [bug03.odt](./bug03.odt) + [bug03.pdf](./bug03.pdf).; extended updates are within [bug3+.odt](./bug03%2B.odt) + [bug3+.pdf](./bug03%2B.pdf)
 4. #### In Writer v24.8.3.2, the Bottom border of a Table-in-frame will coalesce with the top inline-border of a Paragraph

 >  [Bugzilla 164298](https://bugs.documentfoundation.org/show_bug.cgi?id=164298)